letsencrypt/cp-cps/CPS.md

 ### 4.10.1 Operational characteristics

-CRL entries for intermediate certificates will remain in place until the certificates expire.
+CRL entries for Subordinate CA certificates will remain in place until the certificates expire.
 ISRG does not provide CRLs for end-entity certificates.

 OCSP responses will be made available for all unexpired Subscriber certificates.